 Can a woman take antidepressants such as Prozac, Zoloft, Wellbutrin SR during pregnancy?
 The body of a pregnant woman and a baby in her womb react differently to most drugs.
 Besides, a woman’s body is undergoing serious changes during pregnancy: the load on the liver, kidneys, endocrine system increases; the womb becomes a place of actively dividing cells of the embryo, leading to its growth and development.
 In everyday life, we often use drugs, which effect on the body is unknown.
-My Canadian Pharmacy will clear up the matter.
+Canadian Family Pharmacy will clear up the matter.

 The most dangerous pregnancy period